MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 from azure.ai.projects.models import BingGroundingTool

-# Create an Azure AI Client from a connection string, copied from your AI Studio project.
+# Create an Azure AI Client from a connection string, copied from your Azure AI Foundry project.
 # At the moment, it should be in the format "<HostName>;<AzureSubscriptionId>;<ResourceGroup>;<HubName>"
 # Customer needs to login to Azure subscription via Azure CLI and set the environment variables